 The genus, Echinacea Moench, was named and described as such by Conrad Moench in Methodus Plantas Horti Botanici et Agri Marburgensis in 1794.

-Plants of the World Online lists 9 accepted species in the Echinacea genus (as of 5-12-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,671 genera.
-Those numbers could change as updates are made by POWO.
-The numer of genera in this family changes quite often.
+As of 12-22-21 when this page was last updated, Plants of the World Online lists 9 accepted species in the Echinacea genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+Those numbers could change as updates are made on POWO.
+The number of genera in this family fluctuates quite often.